Our Educational Programs

 Program fees are based on distance from our facility (Sedalia), length, and topic.
 We don't care how big or small the audience is....5 to 500!
 Our fees help us to cover gas and vehicle maintenance, program materials, and animal care.
 We try to keep our costs as low as possible for schools, nature centers, and other non-profit organizations.

 Our most popular program!
 In this program, we will dive into the characteristics that define raptors and why they are important to our ecosystems.
 Audiences will discover the various types of birds of prey found all over the world, what it takes to care for a bird of prey, and learn how Nature's Educators is permitted to keep raptors.
-2-6 of our ambassadors will be present based on length.
 The audience will learn about their personal histories, anatomy, hunting strategies, and habitats.Schedule Your "Talon Talk" Program Now »

 We are able to host an interactive and educational booth for your event, fair, festival, organization, etc. Bring some extra excitement to your event by having live birds of prey and/or reptiles present.Schedule Your "Interactive Booth" Program Now »